mozayed007/Job-Booster/README.md

 Job_Booster aims to automate and significantly enhance the job application process by intelligently leveraging a user's entire work history.
 For the Hackathon MVP, it focuses on parsing resumes and job descriptions, and leveraging AI to tailor application materials.

-This MVP is built as a **single, integrated FastAPI application** using **Google ADK with Google Gemini** for its AI capabilities.
-Note that while the architectural components are defined, their detailed implementations are currently in a "To-Do" state, planned for progressive development during the hackathon.
+This MVP is built as a **single, integrated FastAPI application with a Gradio UI** using **Google ADK with Google Gemini** for its AI capabilities.
+Note that the current code provides the foundational structure, with detailed logic being progressively developed during the hackathon.

 ## Features

-(All features are currently in a foundational/stubbed state, pending full implementation)
+(All features are being progressively developed)

 - **Intelligent Document Parsing**: Extracts structured data from resumes (PDF, DOCX, TXT) and job descriptions using `app/services/parsing_service.py`.
 - **AI-Powered Content Generation**: Utilizes Google Gemini via Google ADK (managed by `app/services/llm_service.py`) for tasks like resume tailoring and analysis.
 - **Data Persistence**: Stores and retrieves parsed and generated data using an SQLite database, managed by `app/services/db_service.py`.
+- **Vector Similarity**: Performs vector similarity search using vector indexes stored as files or within SQLite for quantitative match scoring.
 - **Web Interface**: A simple Gradio UI (`app/frontend.py`) for user interaction.

 ## Architecture (MVP)